g33kidd/crygame/README.md

-# crygame
+# CryGame
-Just a game engine written in Crystal.
+A game engine written using crystal.

+## More info coming soon..